-Learn the Definition of 'On Spec' for to a Writer or Editor
+The Definition of "On Spec" for to a Writer or Editor

 For those of you in the writing profession who don't know what the word "spec" means, it stems from the word "speculate."
 Simply put, it means that you are writing something for a publication without the permission, implied or explicit, that the publication is going to buy the work from you once you've finished writing it.
 Basically, as a writer, you're speculating that someone will give you a chance and you're taking a shot in the dark.

-Non-fiction writing is a whole other ballgame because, in fact, the writing is often very specific to a particular market.
+Non-fiction writing is a whole other ballgame because the writing is often very specific to a particular market.
 For example, let's say you're writing a piece for Exotic Bug Quarterly, the magazine by and for exotic bug enthusiasts.
 There is a somewhat secondary market for the piece you're producing (unless, of course, you can put a "generalist" and "populist" spin on it).
 Therefore, writing on spec is a rather riskier proposition.
-This is why the submission process for most non-fiction markets is designed to reduce the risk for both writers and editors.
+It is why the submission process for most non-fiction markets is designed to reduce the risk for both writers and editors.

 Step-by-Step Process for Non-Fiction Writers